shaneholloman/dropfix/docs/db-ignore.md

 ## Method 3: Setting Attributes on Individual Files/Directories

-These commands manually set the Dropbox ignore attribute and are the basis for our provided scripts.
+These commands manually set the Dropbox ignore attribute and are the basis for our provided scripts (located in the `scripts/` directory and `dropfix` package).

 ### Windows